Today I will talk about an author I like very much. About Ben Carson. I’m sure that you heard about him and the books he wrote.

 Parents should learn from what she did: the kids were allowed to watch tv only a short period of time in a day and because of that, they had free time, so she sent them to the public library to get books.

-At the beginning, they were not happy about what their mother had in store for them but they could not say anything.
+In the beginning, they’re not happy about what their mother has in store for them but they can’t say anything.

 What the mother said, would remain said.
 I can’t say she was a strict mother, I know she wanted the best for her children.

-The thing is, Ben started liking the books and then, loving them.
+The thing is, Ben starts liking the books and then, loving them.